-Primary teeth set contains the infant or baby teeth.
-These teeth do not change their form until the time we grow to a more mature age in the early teens.
-Starting from early teens, the first of the permanent teeth starts to appear in our mouth.
-Once we start to develop permanent teeth, the four different types of them start to evolve as we age through the life.
+The primary teeth set contains the infant or baby teeth.
+These teeth do not change their form until we grow into our early teens.
+Starting from the early teens, the first of the permanent teeth starts to appear in our mouth.
+Once we start to develop permanent teeth, their four different types start to evolve as we age through life.
 “These four types of teeth are about to play a major role in your life,” states Dr. Shervin Louie, a dentist in Los Angeles.
 Let’s learn about them now.

 Incisors are the pair of eight teeth directly situated in the front and center of our mouth.
 The format includes four on top and four on the bottom.
 These teeth are immensely important since we use them to take the first bite of food or anything that you break with them (latter is a dangerous activity though).
 These teeth come in the first 6-months and then develop in a lifelong formidable shape between the ages of 6 – 8 years.
 Regular brushing keeps these teeth healthier and strong as well as good calcium diet.

 There are four canine teeth in our mouth and these are the sharpest of all.
 These teeth first appear between 11 and 20 months of age and take their lifelong formidable shape between 11 to 12 years.
 These teeth should stay in healthy form because they are used to tear and wear your food and plays an important part in a proper digestion process.

 Like the Incisors, two are located above and two below.
 These teeth along with Incisors play a vital role in digestion and presentation in the form of our smile.
 So bad habits like smoking and chewing betel nuts severely damages them and you may end up going to a dentist in Los Angeles for a treatment.
 Therefore, brush daily, do flossing between the gaps of these teeth, and avoid bad habits to escape severe disease or damage.